Gitlint is a git commit message linter written in python: it checks your commit messages for style.

 Also, gitlint is not the only git commit message linter out there, if you are looking for an alternative written in a different language, have a look at fit-commit (Ruby), node-commit-msg (Node.js) or commitlint (Node.js).

-Gitlint will soon be dropping support for Python 2.7 and Python 3.5 as they have reached End-Of-Life.
+Gitlint no longer supports Python 2.7 and Python 3.5 as they have reached End-Of-Life.
+The last gitlint version to support Python 2.7 and Python 3.5 is

 - Commit message hook: Auto-trigger validations against new commit message right when you're committing.
 Also works with pre-commit.